opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 ```bash
    resize2fs /dev/vg_nfs/export2
 ```

 :::note
-If you are not using ext-filesystems, feel free to use the according other tools for extending the filesystem (like ``growpart`` or ``xfs_growfs`` and so on)
+If you are not using **ext** filesystems, feel free to use the according other tools for extending the filesystem (like ``growpart`` or ``xfs_growfs`` and so on)
 :::

-## Decommission of the NFS-Share
+## Decommissioning of the NFS Share

 1. **Prerequisites**